-The feature we liked least about the Tor Summit was its traction.
-The Vibram MegaGrip Hi-Traction outsole had plenty of multi-directional lugs, with harder rubber on the outside and softer lugs in the inside.
+The feature we like least about the Tor Summit is its traction.
+The Vibram MegaGrip Hi-Traction outsole has plenty of multi-directional lugs, with harder rubber on the outside and softer lugs in the inside.
 However, the thick midsole impeded our ability to feel the surface underneath us to know when and where to exert pressure.
 If you're only hiking on easy to moderate trails (which most trails are), these shoes are adequate, but for steeper terrain and scrambling, these left us a little uncertain underfoot.
 Other than that, they are friendly on the feet, and anyone who spends most days on their feet or who wants to lower the impact on their knees and back will enjoy wearing this pair.
-For increased ankle protection, check out our review of the mid-cut boot version of this shoe, the Hoka One One Tor Summit Mid WP.

 Read review: HOKA ONE ONE Tor Summit WP